-3.1.4 Compound, manipulate and prepare
+3.1.4 Compound, manipulate and prepare medication in compliance with Good Pharmacy

-medication in compliance with Good Pharmacy Practice (GPP) rules, Good Manufacturing
+Practice (GPP) rules, Good Manufacturing

 Practice (GMP) and/or Good Clinical Practice

 (GCP) guidelines.

-3.1.5 Manage the manufacture, packaging and
+3.1.5 Manage the manufacture, packaging and registration of pharmaceutical products in

-registration of pharmaceutical products in compliance with GMP and GCP.
+compliance with GMP and GCP.

 Range of pharmaceutical products

-includes, but is not limited to:
+includes, but is not limited to: medicines, veterinary products,

-medicines, veterinary products, biological products.
+biological products.

-3 44 7 44 44
+-

-3.1.6 Manage the logistics of the selection,
+3.1.6 Manage the logistics of the selection, procurement, storage, distribution and disposal

-procurement, storage, distribution and disposal of pharmaceutical products.
+of pharmaceutical products.

-or prialification products.
+·

-3.1.7 Dispense medication and ensure optimal
+3.1.7 Dispense medication and ensure optimal pharmaceutical care for the patient in

-pharmaceutical care for the patient in compliance with GPP and, where applicable,
+compliance with GPP and, where applicable,

 GCP.

 Range of dispensing process includes, but not limited to: interpretation and

-but not limited to: interpretation and evaluation, preparation and labelling,
+evaluation, preparation and labelling,

-provision of information and

-instructions, therapeutic intervention and supply of medicines to the patient
+provision of information and instructions, therapeutic intervention

 and supply of medicines to the patient

+and monitoring of compliance.

-3.1.8 Apply a pharmaceutical care
+3.1.8 Apply a pharmaceutical care management approach to ensure rational

-management approach to ensure rational medicine use.
+medicine use.

-medicine dec.

-3.1.9 Initiate and/or modify therapy, where
+3.1.9 Initiate and/or modify therapy, where appropriate, within the scope of practice of a

-appropriate, within the scope of practice of a pharmacist and in accordance with GPP and
+pharmacist and in accordance with GPP and

-GCP, where applicable.
+GCP, where applicable. Ì 1